Mazi2333/Project-4/README.md

 Use the trained model to predict churn for new customers.
 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

+## Medium Blog Post
+For some insight on the project please visit the (https://medium.com/@mcmolebatsi/predicting-customer-churn-a-data-science-approach-8158cd7b8b45)